Tolling for the Chapel

 What is it about older buildings that so much of official Springfield seems to hate?
 In the case of the demolition of the Sacred Heart, some believe that this reluctance owes to the memory of the council’s mostly Catholic members who had been taught that it was wrong to disagree with a nun, especially a nun who has a ruler in her hand.
 Others—architects, engineers, and other feeders who perform the same function in the building ecology that fungus performs in a forest when an old trees falls down— smell a commission.

 Neither reason completely explains the resentment expressed toward preservation as an ethic or toward preservationists as a group.
-Is it that so many of the City's are newly arrived to the political if not the middle class?
+Is it that so many of city officials are newly arrived to the political if not the middle class?
 Do their memories of exclusion make them hate the city's past and the buildings—most of them monuments to past elites—that symbolize it?
 Does their anti-preservationist impulse reflect the parvenu's infatuation with the new and the modem?
 Are they, like so many Americans, oblivious to or even contemptuous of the idea of history in a country where every generation re-invents itself?
 Or is the nineteenth century as ugly, alien, and jarring to the average Springfieldian as the late twentieth is to preservationists?
-The flight west of Chatham Road into a world where the only thing that says "Springfield" is the address suggests that the franchised America of the eternal present is where most Springfieldians feel at home.
+The franchised America of the eternal present would seem to be where most Springfieldians feel at home.